 Camptothecin in the clinic

 Camptothecin is a topoisomerase I inhibitor (a key enzyme in DNA replication and repair).
 CSO Hans-Georg Lerchen is first author on a paper published in 2001 on the design and optimisation of camptothecin glycoconjugates13.
 The product of this work, BAY 56-3722, moved into a phase II study as a systemic therapy in patients with r/r metastatic CRC14.
 It was put on clinical hold from excessive toxicity seen in separate studies with HCC patients, and the drug was discontinued altogether by Bayer.

 Irinotecan - an old camptothecin derivative approved for metastatic colon cancer and metastatic rectal cancer.
 It is typically used in combination with 5-FU and LV as 1L therapy.
 The active metabolite of irinotecan is SN38, which VIP236 is a derivative of.

 Belotecan - camptothecin analogue indicated for SCLC and ovarian cancer in South Korea.

 Due to their systemic nature, these drugs have various off-target effects.
 A large number of Grade 3/4 events are observed in the clinic.
-Clinical trials show neutropenia, diarrhea and leukopenia as major drug-related AEs.15
+Clinical trials have shown neutropenia, diarrhea and leukopenia as major drug-related AEs.15

 VIP236 - SMDC linker